groue/GRMustache/README.md

 Mustache tag names are looked in the context object, through standard Key-Value Coding.

 The most obvious objects which support KVC are dictionaries.
-You may also provide with any other object, as long as it conforms to the `GRMustacheContext` protocol.
+You may also provide with any other object:

-For instance:

-	@interface Person: NSObject<GRMustacheContext>
+	@interface Person: NSObject
 	+ (id)personWithName:(NSString *)name;
 	- (NSString *)name;
 	@end